korewireless/Microvisor-Demo-Weather-Device/README.md

 # Twilio Microvisor Weather Device Demo

 This repo provides a basic demonstration of a sample weather monitor application.
 It makes use of an 8x8 matrix display to periodically present the local weather conditions, which are retrieved from the [OpenWeather API](https://openweathermap.org/api/one-call-api).
+The OpenWeather data is parsed using [cJSON](https://github.com/DaveGamble/cJSON).

 The application is based on the [FreeRTOS](https://freertos.org/) real-time operating system and which will run on the “non-secure” side of Microvisor.
 FreeRTOS is included as a submodule.